Hitmasu/Nitter/README.md

 ## Introducing

-To mock a method, just pass your on method on `Nit.On` to prepare method to be mocked/intercepted.
+To mock a method, just pass your method on `Nit.On` to prepare method to be mocked/intercepted.
 If your method is a non-void, you should call `Nit.On<TResult>` passing return type on `TResult`.

 After prepare method, call `DoAsync` passing your interceptor/mock method.
 Like `Nit.On`, if your method as parameters, just call `DoAsync<>` passing type from parameters.